 Anyway, after they had burnt in, I noticed these sounded a lot better, these headphones are very well balanced, and sound very natural.
 To get the most out of these headphones, you do have to try using a headphone amp, although I say thins with most headphones I get in to review, these sound a lot better with a headphone amp.

-I recommend the FiiO E7, or HiSound Studio, which both sound great, although pay anything more than the cost of these amps (around £100-£200 or $130-$230), and you will not noticed much difference in the sound, so just save you money and pay that.
+I recommend the FiiO E7, or HiSound Studio, which both sound great, although pay anything more than the cost of these amps (around £100-£200 or $130-$230), and you will not notice much difference in the sound, so just save you money and pay that.

 This is very weird for a pair of headphones at this price range, because normally it is the complete opposite, the bass normally washes out the mid’s, but with these the mid’s seem to out-power the bass- so a big improvement needs to be done on the bass.

-One of the things that I really liked with these headphones must go to the mid’s.
-It is unusual for a lower priced headphone to have good mid’s.
-People don’t normally buy into that instead preferring to jump into all bass and no action cans.
+One of the things that I really liked with these headphones must go to the mids.
+It is unusual for a lower-priced headphone to have good mid’s.
+People don’t normally buy into that instead of preferring to jump into all bass and no action cans.

 The highs I also found to be pretty good, I found that it sounded very natural.
 Also, I found that vocals were forward and engaging, although I did find male vocalists to be a bit flat at times, I found female vocalists to be close to perfect.

-Although I think the reason why not many people has heard of them is because the bass in a word, is fairly disappointing, and I know for a fact that if someone is looking for a pair of headphones on a budget that is similar or less than this, one of the things that they will want is good bass.
+Although I think the reason why not many people have heard of them is that the bass in a word, is fairly disappointing, and I know for a fact that if someone is looking for a pair of headphones on a budget that is similar or less than this, one of the things that they will want is good bass.